jeremynoesen/BoneBot/README.md

 ## Usage

 ### Meme Generator
-The command `bbmeme <text> <image or user>` generates a meme.
+The command `bbmeme <text> <image>` generates a meme.
 If an image or text is provided, the generator will use these, otherwise, random images and text lines will be used if configured.
 If a user is pinged, their avatar will be used as the image.
+You can also provide an image link.
 These text lines will be in `texts.txt` and the images will be placed in a folder called `images` in the resources directory.
 The images should ideally be JPEG or PNG format.
 The texts file will designate a new line as a separator for different texts.

 ### Responder
 BoneBot can respond to messages based on phrases set in `responses.txt`.
 The format is `trigger // response`, and the trigger can use regex.
 When the bot sees a message with the trigger phrase, the response will be sent as a message from the bot.
 You can use `SUSER$` in the response code to mention the user who invoked the response.
 This is useful to make the bot feel like it is part of your conversations.